If you’re aiming to expand your reach, generate qualified leads, and improve brand awareness, a LinkedIn content strategy is a must.

 Maintain readers’ interest with visual count

 Here’s a well-kept LinkedIn content creation secret: Words are not everything.
 How?
 According to research, pictures are crucial for all material, particularly LinkedIn.
-According to a significant study of LinkedIn posts, graphics articles got more shares, likes, comments, and views.
+Graphics articles got more shares, likes, comments, and views.

 A LinkedIn post with no photographs typically earns 6,413 views.
 The number increases significantly to 57,575 views with the addition of eight photos.
 As a result, creating content involves writing and developing the images that go along with it.
 Visuals help individuals progress through long-form content more quickly by breaking it into smaller parts.